Police investigating desecration of Torah scroll at George Washington University fraternity - KESQ

 “Our entire chapter is outraged and saddened by this blatant act of antisemitism and violence against our brothers,” the fraternity said in a statement Sunday evening.

-Chapter President Chris Osborne told CNN by phone the house was broken into while members were away and the damage was discovered early Sunday morning.
+Chapter President Chris Osborne told CNN by phone the house was broken into while members were away and the damage was discovered early Sunday.
 “There was laundry detergent dumped on religious texts, specifically a Jewish Torah,” he said.

 “We believe it was an act of anti-Semitism,” Osborne told CNN.
 “There was a Christian Bible and a Jewish Torah in the room, and only the Jewish Torah was vandalized.
 I believe it was a hate crime.”